langchain-ai/langchain/docs/index.rst

 - `Querying Tabular Data <./use_cases/tabular.html>`_: If you want to understand how to use LLMs to query data that is stored in a tabular format (csvs, SQL, dataframes, etc) you should read this page.

+- `Code Understanding <./use_cases/code.html>`_: If you want to understand how to use LLMs to query source code from github, you should read this page.

 - `Interacting with APIs <./use_cases/apis.html>`_: Enabling LLMs to interact with APIs is extremely powerful in order to give them more up-to-date information and allow them to take actions.

 - `Extraction <./use_cases/extraction.html>`_: Extract structured information from text.